 "Not me, Miss Summers.
 The Council."

 "I'm sure."
-He closed his book, then stood and walked over to the stairs, called down them.
-"I'm leaving, Rupert."
+He closed his book, then stood and walked over to the stairs to call down: "I'm leaving, Rupert."

 "I do."

 "So you're going to help me?"
-Buffy asked skeptically.
+Buffy asked.

 "I'm under orders to help you, Miss Summers.
 Whether I like it or not, that's what I'll do."